zhiyanliu/riverrun-wheeltower/demo/video-stream.md

 - ``java -jar target/riverrun-wheeltower-1.0-SNAPSHOT-jar-with-dependencies.jar videostream-demo send-data``

-    - Login the Greengrass Core device which Riverrun running on, command ``sudo tail -F /opt/greengrass/ggc/var/log/user/*/*/rr-video-stream-demo-VideoStreamer.log`` will print the statistics log about the streaming processing like this:
+    - Login the Greengrass core device which Riverrun running on, command ``sudo tail -F /opt/greengrass/ggc/var/log/user/*/*/rr-video-stream-demo-VideoStreamer.log`` will print the statistics log about the streaming processing like this:

     ```
     the number of received I frame from the source #10 in last 5 seconds: 10